 The Social and Behavioral Sciences program at ASU’s West campus immerses students in the psychological and social principles that influence behavior in a variety of social structures, such as community, culture, and family.
 Students in this program are trained to succeed in careers focused on social advocacy.

-The curriculum of the BA in social and behavioral sciences curriculum provides an understanding of assumptions underlying the social and behavioral sciences; develops the students' research skills necessary for analysis of complex social issues; offers a flexible program tailored to the career goals of the individual student; and offers individual and group experiences in working with faculty on concrete intellectual and policy issues.
+The curriculum of the BA in social and behavioral sciences provides an understanding of assumptions underlying the social and behavioral sciences; develops students' research skills for analysis of complex social issues; offers a flexible program tailored to the career goals of the individual student; and offers individual and group experiences in working with faculty on concrete intellectual and policy issues.

 The core courses provide students with a background suitable to helping them better understand psychological and social principles related to the behavior of individuals across multiple social contexts and institutions (e.g., family, community, society and culture).